streamingfast/firehose-docs/content/operate/guides/cosmos/syncing.md

 output_file = "stdout"
 ```

-## Firehose-Cosmos Configuration
+## firehose-cosmos Configuration

-If you wish to use a configuration file instead of setting all CLI flags, you can pass it with a `-c ./configfile.ini` argument.
+If you wish to use a configuration file instead of setting all CLI flags, you can pass it with a `-c ./configfile.yaml` argument.

 Example: